Laman7/autoCSS/README.md

 CSS | What it does
 --- | ---
-.center-all | centers everything in container, vertical and horizontal .center-y | centers element to horizontal
+.center-all | centers everything in container, vertical and horizontal .center-h | centers element to horizontal
-.center-x | centers element to vertical
+.center-v | centers element to vertical
+.center-self | applies margin auto

 ## 6. Sticky